We’re all excited to bid good riddance to 2016 and embrace 2017 — for better or worse.

 Plus, the high demand could mean a busy night and big bucks for you.

-You keep 80% of everything you earn as a driver (Uber keeps 20%).
+Your earnings will be calculated by adding a base fare, plus time and distance traveled after your pickup, and Uber charges a service fee (20-35% depending on your city).
 High Uber traffic means surge pricing, and the company sometimes offers guaranteed hourly rates for high traffic days (though we can’t confirm whether or where this will happen on New Year’s Eve.)

 Here’s one more tip: Many riders might be using Uber for the first time.
 Offer them a free ride using your driver promo code to earn a bonus $5 – or your rider promo code to earn a free ride, usually up to $20.

 Do you live in a town with hot nightclubs… or those that want to appear hot?